awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/Invoke-Phase.png)

+**Event payload**:

+The event sent to each extension contains metadata that describes the event content\.
+This lifecycle event includes the type of the event, the time remaining, the `RequestId`, the invoked function ARN, and tracing headers\.

-**Event payload**: The event sent to the runtime \(and the Lambda function\) carries the entire request, headers \(such as `RequestId`\), and payload\.
-The event sent to the extensions carries only the headers\.
+The event sent to the runtime \(and the Lambda function\) carries the entire request, headers \(such as `RequestId`\), and payload\.
+The event sent to each extension contains metadata that describes the event content\.
+This lifecycle event includes the type of the event, the time remaining, the `RequestId`, the invoked function ARN, and tracing headers\.

 Extensions that want to access the function event body can use an in\-runtime SDK that communicates with the extension\.
 Function developers use the in\-runtime SDK to send the payload to the extension when the function is invoked\.

 Here is an example payload: